 Douglas T. Picha

-He resides with his wife Cassie on Bainbridge Island, Washington.
+He resides with his wife, Cassie, on Bainbridge Island, Washington.
 They have four grown children and eight grandchildren.

-A portrait of Board of Regent Doug Picha
+A portrait of Doug Picha

 Office: Member